wastene/esp8266-arduino-cmake/README.md

 A simple way to develop applications for ESP8266 using Arduino libraries, inside any development environment supporting CMake (created for CLion).

-### Currently supported:
+## Tested on:

-Build enrivonment: Arduino 1.6.12
+Build environment: Arduino 1.6.12
-Toolset: esp8266 by ESP8266 Community version 2.4.0
+Toolset: esp8266 by ESP8266 Community version 2.5.2
-OS: Windows (macOS coming soon)
+OS: macOS Mojave

-Edit: Now supported for ESP8266 2.5.0
+(CMake Project targets Nodemcu ESP8266)

 ## How to use.

-#### Install all components
+### Install all components

 - Install Arduino
 - Open preferences window